 In episode 7 of the PPA Podcast, “The Petri Dish,” Scott Petri sits down with longtime PPA employee, Scott Rutizer.
 Formerly a Parking Enforcement Officer, Scott Rutizer is known for his infectious kind demeanor and positive outlook.
 After spending years walking the beat as a Parking Enforcement Officer, Scott recently

 Need a reminder that spring is just around the corner?
 Here’s one: The Philadelphia Flower Show is making its return to the Pennsylvania Convention Center from February 29 - March 8.
 With this year’s theme encompassing a Riviera Holiday inspired by Mediterranean gardens, you instantly become wrapped up by the

-April 2018: Board Meeting Round-Up On Tuesday, April 24, 2018, the Philadelphia Parking Authority’s Board met for its monthly meeting.
+February 2020: Board Meeting Round-Up On Tuesday, February 25, 2020, the Philadelphia Parking Authority’s Board met for its monthly meeting.
 The meeting agenda along with the Board approved motions can be found here.

 PPA to Expand Installation of NEW “Pay-By-Plate” Parking Kiosks – with citywide completion set for end of summer.

 (PHILADELPHIA) -- Philadelphia Parking Authority (PPA) Executive Director, Scott Petri, announced today that installation of the PPA's new solar-powered "Pay-By-Plate" parking kiosks will now be expanded citywide, beyond the initial Center City pilot area -- eventually replacing all existing kiosks and stand alone coin-operated parking meters throughout the city.
 According to